holgerbrandl/kalasim/docs/userguide/docs/component.md

 ### activate

-Activate is the way to turn a data component into a live component.
-If you do not specify a process, the (usually generator) function process is assumed.
-So you can say:
+Activate will schedule execution at the specified time.
+If you do not specify a process, the current process will scheduled for *continuation*.
+If a `process` argument is provided, the process will be *started* (or *restarted* if it is equal to the currently active process).

 ```kotlin
 val car0 = Car(process=null)  // data component